Kartik-Sangwan/CSC-207/README.md

 # CSC-207 2019 Fall JAVA
+This repository contains all the coursework that we completed in the course.
+Please fell free to use the code for educational and personal use only.
+Don't plagrise as that is considered an academic offence.

-The java files are located in : CSC-207/FishTank/app/src/main/java/
+The java files are located in : CSC-207/FishTank/app/src/main/java